echen333/cp-workshop/hints/0_all_hints.md

     cin >> a >> b;
 }
 ```

+You will need a read the number of test cases and write a for loop in addition.

 # B

 If we have a really large $n$, we should give 1's.
 If we gave 1 last time, we should give 2.